 Admission is the action whereby the respective PhD programme grants an eligible applicant entry to the specified higher education programme.
-It is equivalent to the effective acceptance of a student for a specified programme of studies at a specified higher education institution.
+It is equivalent to the effective acceptance of a student into a specified programme of studies at a specified institution of higher education.

-The PhD in Software, Systems and Computing Academic Committee shall first check that students meet the UPM entry criteria and then proceed to select and admit students according to the number of places established by the PhD programme.
+The PhD in Software, Systems and Computing Academic Committee shall first verify that students meet the UPM's entry criteria and then proceed to select and admit students according to the number of vacancies established by the PhD programme.

 Students shall be admitted to the PhD in Software, Systems and Computing Programme based on the criteria and weights listed below.
 Submission of all required documents is mandatory and all submitted documents should be in Spanish or English (if the original documents are in other language, an official translation into Spanish or English is required):

 Curriculum Vitae (20%)

-- Professional and research experience: Consideration shall be given to previous experience, especially any related to the PhD programme research areas.
+- Professional and research experience: Consideration shall be given to previous experience, especially related to the PhD programme research areas.

 Academic information: Degree certificates and academic transcripts (25%)

-- For students who have taken any of the master's degrees associated with this PhD programme, consideration shall be given to students' academic attainment.
+- For students who have taken the master's degree associated with this PhD programme, consideration shall be given to students' academic achievement.

-- For students of other master's degree programmes, consideration shall be given to academic attainment and the similarity of the competences and knowledge acquired through the master's degree with the PhD research lines.
+- For students of other master's degree programmes, consideration shall be given to academic achievement and the similarity of the skills and knowledge acquired through the master's degree to the PhD's research lines.